ihsotas0/Interfaced/journal-prose.md

 While a LLM may have a few hundred billion parameters (requiring hundreds of GB of memory), this is incomparable to the Traveler.
-Language is only one part of cognition, and unlike native "ACs" which use a central, almost alien neural network as a manipulator of many other "[AI organs](ai.organs.md)" to achieve cognition, the Traveler only uses a singular neural network.
+Language is only one part of cognition, and unlike native "ACs" which use a central, almost alien neural network as a manipulator of many other "Datist" to achieve cognition, the Traveler only uses a singular neural network.
 This monolithic neural network has over 150 million trillion "32-bit equivalent" parameters (resulting in a 600 EB model).
 (It is 150,000,000 times larger than human neural networks today.)

 A better way to think of this is that human-made ACs use a limited (IDK, maybe 10-1000 trillion parameters) controlling neural networks to interact with others (which are likely smaller, but not by too many orders of magnitude) that *actually have* the knowledge and cognition.
-For example, a human-made AC might inject its personality into a smaller model for language using the previously mentioned "[manifold manipulation](ai.manifold-manipulation.md)", use a bespoke speaking model, use a model to inhabit a physical body with human-like tendencies, use a model for understanding and exhibiting emotion (by linking the emotion to other models through live manifold manipulation^[This needs to be worked out, as with normal manifold manipulation.]), etc. Analytical and encyclopedic things would not be handled by models, of course, only more *abstract* things require "organic" neural networks.
+For example, a human-made AC might inject its personality into a smaller model for language using the previously mentioned "Datist", use a bespoke speaking model, use a model to inhabit a physical body with human-like tendencies, use a model for understanding and exhibiting emotion (by linking the emotion to other models through live manifold manipulation^[This needs to be worked out, as with normal manifold manipulation.]), etc. Analytical and encyclopedic things would not be handled by models, of course, only more *abstract* things require "organic" neural networks.

 The Traveler, on the other hand, is basically a full being.
 Its monolithic neural network uses and manipulates others sparingly to gain unique insight or